-- System Administration: Python used to simplify system administrator operations such as installing servers, retrieving copies, renaming all files in a folder, etc.
+- System Administration: Python is used to simplify system administrator operations such as installing servers, retrieving copies, renaming all files in a folder, etc.

 - CGI scripts associated with words.

 - Writing large projects in Perl.
-Some examples include Slash, Bugzilla, etc. • Perl used as a web development feature.
+Some examples include Slash, Bugzilla, etc. • Perl is used as a web development feature.

 - Perl is used as a language for documentation and for a functional extension.

 - One of Perl language’s core features and applications is text processing and string analysis.

 Let’s break down the advantages and disadvantages of Python and Perl in simpler terms: